guscardvs/gyver/docs/usage/database/providers.md

 * `.is_closed(client: sqlalchemy.engine.Connection) -> bool`: returns if connection passed on parameter is closed
 * `new() -> sqlalchemy.engine.Connection`: returns new sqlalchemy connection
 * `release(client: sqlalchemy.engine.Connection) -> None`: close and release the connection
-* `context(*, transaction_on: typing.Literal['open', 'begin'] | None = 'open') -> context_handler.ext.sqlalchemy.SaContext`: returns a context handler for a sqlalchemy connection.
+* `context(*, transaction_on: typing.Literal['open', 'begin'] | None = 'open') -> gyver.database.SaContext`: returns a context handler for a sqlalchemy connection.
 The transaction_on will begin a transaction either on an open call, a begin call, or never if none is passed.

 `SaContext` has the following methods: